LaChaMo4649/VBA_aiueo_sort/README.md

-# VBA_aiueo_sort (English)
+# VBA_aiueo_sort

-This repository provides an Excel macro tool that **sorts a Japanese name list in Gojuon (aiueo) order**.
+This repository contains a **tool** that uses Excel macros (VBA) to sort a list of names by Japanese syllabary (aieo) or group name.

-## 📄 Files
+## 📄 File Contents

-- `aiueoNameListSort.xlsm`
+- `aiueoNameListSort.xlsm`.
-  A macro-enabled Excel file that lets you sort any Japanese name list by phonetic order with ease.
+  This is an Excel file with macro.You can sort any name list data in alphabetical order with a simple operation.
+- `groupSort.xlsm` file.
+  This is an Excel file with macro.You can sort any roster data in alphabetical order by group name.

-## 🛠️ Features
+## 🛠️ Key Features

-- Automatically sorts name lists by **Japanese syllabary (Gojuon) order**
-- Macro is ready to use without additional setup
+- Automatically sort the roster data on the sheet **in Japanese alphabetical order or group order**.
+- Saved as a macro enabled book for immediate use
-- Simple UI and customizable code
+- Simple UI and code for easy customization.

-## 🚀 How to Use
+## 🚀 Usage

-1. Download and open `aiueoNameListSort.xlsm`.
+1. download and open `aiueoNameListSort.xlsm` or `groupSort.xlsm`.
-2. Enter or paste your name list.
+2. Enter or paste the list of names you want to sort.
+3.
-3. Run the macro via the designated button or macro menu.

-🔔 Make sure to enable macros when prompted.
+3. simply click on the `Make Aueo Name List Sort` button or `Make Group Sort List Sort` button!

+When prompted to enable the macro, select "Enable".

-## 🔒 Notes
+## 🔒 Notes.

-- Sorting is based on phonetic reading (furigana).
-For accurate sorting, add a column for readings if names are in kanji.
+- Please enable the macro function in Excel.
+- The alphabetical sorting macro will sort based on the reading of the name.